Causal Discovery with Unobserved Confounding and non-Gaussian Data: Introduction

 The previously mentioned methods have enjoyed great success but operate in a regime in which only an equivalence class of graphs (e.g., via the PAG) can be discovered and different graphs in the equivalence class may have conflicting causal interpretations.
 In contrast, \citet{shimizu2006lingam} show that when the true model is a recursive linear SEM with \emph{non-Gaussian} errors, the exact graph---not just an equivalence class---can be identified from observational data using independent component analysis (ICA).
-Their linear non-Gaussian acyclic model (LiNGAM) does not consider possible latent confounding.
-Instead of ICA, the subsequent DirectLiNGAM \citep{shimizu2011direct} and Pairwise LiNGAM \citep{hyvarinen2013pairwise} methods use an iterative procedure to estimate a causal ordering; \citet{wang2020hdng} give a modified method that is also consistent in high-dimensional settings in which the number of variables $p$ exceeds the sample size $n$.
+Instead of ICA, the subsequent DirectLiNGAM \citep{shimizu2011direct} and Pairwise LiNGAM \citep{hyvarinen2013pairwise} methods use an iterative procedure to estimate a causal ordering. \citet{wang2020hdng} give a modified method that is also consistent in high-dimensional settings in which the number of variables $p$ exceeds the sample size $n$.
+However, all of the above methods for the linear non-Gaussian acyclic model (LiNGAM) do not allow for possible latent confounding.

 \citet{hoyer2008estimation} consider the setting where the data is generated by a LiNGAM model, but some variables are unobserved.
 Using existing results from overcomplete ICA, they show that the canonical DAG---roughly a DAG in which all unobserved variables have no parents and at least two children---can be identified when all parent-child pairs in the observed set are unconfounded.
-However, the result critically requires the number of latent variables in the canonical model to be known in advance and requires any unobserved confounding to be linear.
-Furthermore, even when the model is correctly specified, \citet{shimizu2014bayesian} state ``current versions of the overcomplete ICA algorithms are not very computationally reliable since they often suffer from local optima,'' and indeed \citet{hoyer2008estimation} use a maximum likelihood procedure with a mixture of Gaussians instead of overcomplete ICA in their own simulations.
+However, the result critically requires the number of latent variables in the canonical model to be known in advance and requires all unobserved confounding to be linear.
+For example, suppose $v \in \sib(u)$, and the confounding is caused by a hidden variable $Y_h$.
+Then a generative procedure where $\check\varepsilon_v \independent \check \varepsilon_u$, $\varepsilon_v = \check \varepsilon_v + \alpha_v Y_h$, and $\varepsilon_u = \check \varepsilon_u + \alpha_u Y_h$ would be allowed; however, $\varepsilon_u = \check \varepsilon_u + \alpha_u Y_h^2$ would be precluded.
+Furthermore, even when the model is correctly specified, \citet{shimizu2014bayesian} state ``current versions of the overcomplete ICA algorithms are not very computationally reliable since they often suffer from local optima,'' and indeed \citet{hoyer2008estimation} use a maximum likelihood procedure with mixtures of Gaussians instead of overcomplete ICA in their simulations.